 A note about speed

-A quick note on one other thing that you’ll often see mentioned with these devices and that’s network speed.
-Most devices now are capable of both 10mbps (10 mega-bits, or million bits, per second) as well as 100mbps and will automatically detect the speed.
+One other thing often mentioned about these devices is network speed.
+Most devices now are capable of both 100 mbps (100 megabits, or million bits, per second) as well as 1 gbps (one gigabit, or billion bits per second), and automatically detect speed.

 Now that you know all the different devices available and how they relate, you might want to review how your own home network is set up.
 How Should I Set Up My Home Network? will guide you through the most common home configurations.

 Subscribe to Confident Computing as well!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.